Azure/iot-operations-sdks/go/mqtt/README.md

 <a name="PublishQueueFullError"></a>
 ## type [PublishQueueFullError](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/errors.go#L137>)

 PublishQueueFullError is returned if there are too many publishes enqueued and the session client is not accepting any more.
-This should very rarely occur, and if it does, it is a sign that either the connection is unstable or the application is sending messages at a faster rate than can be handled by the session client or broker.
+This should very rarely occur, and if it does, it is a sign that either the connection is unstable or the application is sending messages at a faster rate than can be handled by the session client or server.

 ```go
 type PublishQueueFullError struct{}